-Located on West Youyi Road in south Xian, Jianfu Temple is a famous Buddhist temple with a long history.
+Located in the northwest corner of Xi'an Museum on West Youyi Road in south Xi'an, Jianfu Temple is a famous Buddhist temple with a long history.
 Symbolic of the temple is the Small Wild Goose Pagoda which was listed as a world cultural heritage site by UNESCO in 2014.
-The Xian Museum is located in the southwest corner of the temple.

 In the second year (706) of the Shenlong Period under the reign of Emperor Zhongzong in the Tang Dynasty, the temple was transformed into a Translation Institute of Buddhist Scriptures.
 It attracted numerous eminent monks both from home and abroad to translate here.